-Today we compete with more than 40 other school and club programs in Florida, and annually venture out of state to race teams on a regional and national scale.
+We compete with more than 40 other school and club programs in Florida, and occasionally venture out of state to race teams on a regional and national scale.
 Some of our athletes have gone on to row in college, and all have been served well in their adult life by the lessons of dedication and teamwork that are the heart of this sport.

 Rowing operates as a club sport at the high school level; therefore our team gets no dedicated funding from the state, county or school.
 There is a financial obligation to participate, however we give students at least 2 weeks to try our program at no cost, and there are numerous opportunities to generate funds to offset dues and fees.

 Orlando Rowing Association is a 501, (c)(3) charitable, educational, non-profit corporation made up of Edgewater Crew parents which provides all administrative, financial and logistical support to the team.
 ORA also conducts fundraising operations while soliciting donations and grants which are put to good use with NO administrative overhead.

 Latest NewsWhat is Edgewater Crew?
 CLICK HERE!

 TAKE A LOOK AT OUR CURRENT WISH LIST - PERHAPS YOU CAN HELP!

 We start the new year with Wednesday practices getting added to the schedule in preparation for the racing season.
 Our rowers go to a weekend camp in February and then start racing with the Novice Regatta on February 20.

 We entered 3 separate Head Races during the fall, including our 1st trip to the Head of the Hooch at Chattanooga in 3 years, where rowers were surprised to see their new boat, the shiny red Palmer Feed Store shell fresh from the factory.
 We also rowed in races at Sarasota and Deland and recorded top 3 finishes in 4 events.